 Newman is currently serving as Chair of the TBA Executive Council for the Estate Planning and Probate Section, and is a member of the Knoxville Estate Planning Council, as well as the Knoxville, Tennessee, and American Bar Associations.

+Newman enjoys spending time with his family, coaching his kids sports teams, and serving on various nonprofit boards.
 Newman and his wife, Julie, have four children, Emelia, Oliver, Celia, and Lucy.